mjoshd/Hass.io_on_Ubuntu_Server_18.04/README.md

 ## Set up a static IP

-* It is preferable to set a static IP duirng the OS installation.
-Use the information below if you need to create it afterward.
+It is preferable to set a static IP duirng the OS installation.
+If you have already done so then this section can be skipped

-Determine the name of your network interface then reference the information below and alter the file to reflect similarly to the example provided.
+If you need to create a static IP configuration then use the provided information to determine the name of your network interface then reference the information below and alter the file to reflect similarly to the example but using your details.

 ```bash
 # Display network interfaces.